 Note: This review is not yet complete.
 This post will be updated with more information, once I’ve had a chance to play it through a few times and thoroughly review it.
 The Contender is a great party game to play with your friends.
 Topically, it’s a civics game patterned after Presidential debates.
 Conceptually, it’s a […]

 One great way to make learning civics more fun is to use game based learning.
-Here’s a list of eight civics board games about government and politics – some of which make great classroom tools – that could help you do that.
-I’ll run through the list of each of the eight games with a […]
+Here’s a list of eight political board games about civics and government – some of which make great classroom tools – that could help you do that.
+I’ll run through the list of each of the eight civics board games […]